-Two color carpet stitch: Technique 185, black (or other) strippers, 184 may also be used, its graphic gives the added reminder for EO pusher set up on back bed.
+Two-color carpet stitch: Technique 185, black (or other) strippers, 184 may also be used, its graphic gives the added reminder for EO pusher set up on the back bed.
 Back bed setting is the same as for the one color pattern, Front bed knits in LX throughout.
 In theory, stitches may be dropped every 4 rows.
 Some yarns may split and catch the alternate color requiring dropping after each color is used, others will tolerate much less frequent dropping.
 It is all an experiment to start with.

 Again: the back bed tension must be as tight as possible, the front bed at least 1.5 tension numbers higher until tests determine what is best for the yarn being used.
 Multiple strands of some thinner yarn may also be worth a shot.
 Weights are needed on the knitting, no matter what brand machine is in use.

 One-color trial: back tension too loose, note change in texture after tightening back lock tension; the loops are formed on the purl side

 the 2 color version, with adjusted tension on back bed

-At the end of knitting pile, add anchoring rows of knit on back bed only (tension may need to be changed after a couple of rows), proceed as preferred.
+At the end of knitting pile, add anchoring rows of knitting on the back bed only (tension may need to be changed after a couple of rows), proceed as preferred.

 embossed one color pile (black 2/8 wool)